On isometry and isometric embeddability between ultrametric Polish spaces: Jump operators

 \section{Jump operators}

 By a \emph{jump operator} we mean a mapping $S \mapsto S^J$ from a collection of binary relations into itself satisfying $S \leq_B S^J$ and $R \leq_B S \implies R^J \leq_B S^J$.
-Typically the jump is defined on equivalence relations or quasi-orders (we then speak of a jump on equivalence relations or on quasi-orders, respectively).
+Typically the jump is defined on equivalence relations or quasi-orders.
 When we study jump operators we are interested in finding conditions on $S$ that imply $S <_B S^J$ (notice that if $S \leq_B R <_B S^J$ then $R <_B R^J$) and in using the jump to define transfinite sequences of binary relations which are increasing with respect to Borel reducibility.